 The Razer Pro Type is a large, full-size keyboard.
 It looks a lot like the Razer BlackWidow Lite, just with an added numeric pad.
 Unfortunately, there aren't any TKL or compact variants available.

 Build quality is excellent.
 It has a plastic frame with a metal plate on top to provide rigidity.
 It flexes a little bit, but not enough to be a cause for concern.
 The feet are sturdy and provide enough grip to prevent the keyboard from sliding around.
 The keycaps are made of ABS plastic and have a soft-touch coating that feels nice.
 The coating doesn't feel cheap, but it might chip or fade over time.
 However, the stabilizers on the spacebar, Shift, and Enter keys aren't that great and rattle slightly.
 Notably, this keyboard has an issue that appears over time where it begins to double-click or register more than one input per keypress.

 The ergonomics are okay.
-It isn't fatiguing to type on, but some people may need a wrist rest due to the keyboard's fairly high profile, and there isn't one included in the box.
-Unfortunately, while Razer does sell wrist rests separately, there isn't one specifically made for this keyboard.
+It isn't fatiguing to type on, but some people may need a wrist rest due to the keyboard's fairly high profile.
+Unfortunately, there isn't one included in the box.
+That said, the newest version of this board, the Razer Pro Type Ultra, comes with a wrist rest.

 The Razer Pro Type has simple white backlighting, and it gets bright enough to be visible in a well-lit environment.
 Unfortunately, it's limited to two lighting effects, 'Static' or 'Breathing'.
 It isn't possible to create custom lighting effects even though the keys are individually-lit.
 The brightness is adjustable directly on the keyboard or through the software.